hashicorp/design-system/website/docs/components/form/primitives/partials/guidelines/guidelines.md

 Don’t use helper text to communicate length requirements as this can result in an overlap of communication with the character count.

 ![Character count with helper text](/assets/components/form/primitives/character-count-dont-helper-text-overlap.png) !!!

-!!!
-Info

-The character count is not coupled with the invalid state of the field.
-Instead, it is the responsibility of the consumer to implement validation at the application-level.
-!!!

 ### Form::Error